magarena/magarena/release/README.txt

 ShawnieBoy
 tiagoruback

+- added support for all counter types, correct cards to use the correct counter type

+- increase maximum memory usage from 256M to 512M to avoid out of memory errors when playing the game for a long period of time

 - on startup checks for new images and displays a message on the main menu screen if there are new downloads available